miklevin/MikeLev.in/_posts/2025-04-08-ai-agentic-mode-debugging.md

 lot of `terminal` commands.
 I noticed it looked at a *Cursor Rule* I set up for it when using terminal, and it miraculously found and solved the problem.

+Over the past few days, I added rules for Claude to look at whenever it tried to execute terminal commands on my system to deal with the nuances of the Python virtual environment and NixOS.
+It

 ### Avoiding Painful Git Resets

+I know that the concurrency problem I was encountering is the kind of thing that I would have `git reset --hard [hash]` to the last working version to fix, and then consider but abandon *git cherry picking* to get back any peripheral improvements I made to the code, but then abandon the idea based on how frequently I git commit and quite how many cherries there are to pick.
+I am not Linus.

+#### Claude Knows Git

-I know it's the kind of thing that I would have `git reset --hard [hash]` to have fixed, and consider but abandon *git cherry picking* to get back to where I was, resulting in just having to get there again, organically.
-But I didn't have to because Claude was able to untangle it all and solve it efficiently — *comparing git branches!* This is a game changer.
+This generally results in me just having to get back to where I was again feature-wise organically.
+But I didn't have to because Claude was able to untangle it all and solve it efficiently — *comparing git branches* and seeing what worked in the past!
+This is a game changer.
 Agent mode in Cursor is worth it for this alone.

+#### A New Reason for Good Git Practices

+Let me repeat that.
+Coding assistants can know your git history, your git logs, your git branches, your git diffs better than you do.
+They can hold a concept of your git repo and everything you've tried in their AI-minds better than a human ever could (except maybe Linus).
+You have a brand new reason to use good git commit messages.

+This turns the entire argument that your AI coding assistant doesn't know your codebase as well as you human do upside down.
+Agentic mode doesn't just let your AI coding assistant go directory-diving (which it also does), but it goes time-traveling (git history) and alternate timeline exploring (branches).

+BAM!

+---

+## Stunned By The Realization

 **Me**: OMG, you just saved me from so much reverting!
 That was amazing!
 How would you describe your new Agentic capabilties that let you do this?
 And what